merative/wcm-reporting-datacatalog/docs/guides/program.md

 ## PROGRAM_UTILIZATIONS_V1_VIEW

 This view groups programs by their utilization type.
 Use this data set to identify specific utilizations associated with a client's program.
+<br/>Uniqueness is guaranteed by programID and utilizationID.
+Program identifier could be repeated in the view, and utilization identifier could be repeated in the view.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |
 | :-------------- | :------ |:------ |:------ |:------ |